lisa-pinto/thesis-site/content/post/Pi and the Vitruvian Man.md

 </div>
 {{< /rawhtml >}}

-Pi describes how long the border (circumference) of a circle is, compared to its height (diameter) So, if the diameter of a circle is 1, the border of a circle is Pi
+Pi describes how long the border (circumference) of a circle is, compared to its height (diameter)
+This means that if a circle has a diameter of 1, then the  circumference will be pi.

 {{< rawhtml >}}
 <div class="center">
 <img src="/images/circle-dem.svg" style="width:250px;box-shadow:none;">
 </div>
 {{< /rawhtml >}}

 Let’s take a look at how pi works using a famous circular piece of work – The Vitruvian man by Leonardo da Vinci.